Monbijou Park

 Is photography allowed?

-Yes, photography is allowed in the park, making it a great place for capturing memories.
+Yes, photography is allowed in Monbijou Park, making it a great spot for capturing the beauty of nature and the vibrant atmosphere.

 Are there guided tours?